 Avoid supply chain disruption

 As the saying goes, the one constant is change.
 Shipping routes are no different.
 They can require changes for myriad reasons, such as avoiding inclement weather, circumventing transfer bottlenecks, or to comply with a new destination.

 And yet, opportunities for contingency plan execution are often missed due to a lack of visibility and accurate real-time location status.
 Even when, or if disruption alerts are available, they are not received with enough time to act on them.

 In order to keep your shipments on track, up to the minute end-to-end visibility is essential.
 Luckily, these capabilities are available now for a very reasonable investment.
 You may start by targeting your organization’s most pressing areas of poor performance and expand to include other areas once the ROI has been demonstrated.

 When to use sensors

 While sensors are not absolutely required to achieve complete supply chain visibility, depending on your business need, they may be part of the solution.
-As this case study of a top biopharmaceutical company illustrates, enterprises shipping high-value goods that are regulated and must be protected from tampering, theft, and counterfeiting clearly saw the ROI of using sensors and Savi Visibility software.
+As this case study of a top biopharmaceutical company illustrates, enterprises shipping drugs – high-value goods that are regulated and must be protected from tampering, theft, and counterfeiting – can get clear ROI from using sensors and Savi Visibility software.